DroneBlocks/dexi_yolo_training_wip/README.md

 ### Step 5: Validate Your Model

-Test your trained model on real drone photos to verify performance:
+Test your trained model on real DEXI photos to verify performance:

 ```bash
 # Test on cat photos